Q. What is the best kind of fire extinguisher for my home?

 A. A multi-purpose fire extinguisher is best for the home.
 Look for the rating to be at least 2A 10B C on the label.
 This extinguisher can be used on any type of fire commonly found in the home.
 (It will often be labeled A-B-C.) It is recommended that an extinguisher be installed in the kitchen and in the garage.

-Q: What are the requirements for a Cooking Fire?
+What are the requirements for a cooking fire on beaches in Brewster?

 Q. What rating fire extinguisher is needed in a business?